 Kambaba Jasper | Stone from Madagascar

-Kambaba jasper also known as crocodile jasper is a relatively rare natural stone which comes exclusively from Madagascar.
-Although often referred to as a mineral it's actually a rock because like all varieties of jasper, it's not made up of one single mineral but of many and usually includes other substances as well.
+Kambaba jasper also known as crocodile jasper is a relatively rare stone which can only be found in Madagascar.
+Although often referred to as a mineral it's actually a rock because like all varieties of jasper it's not made up of one single mineral but of many and usually includes other substances as well.

 I’ve been sitting on my hands trying to stay out of this debate.
 There's a lot of hokum and claptrap kicking around concerning this material which has created considerable confusion.
 “Kambaba Jasper” is an invented name for what was hailed in the fringes of the lapidary world as a new material but it isn’t, it's a relatively newly-discovered exposure of an already known material.
 It has been studied by experts and isn’t stromatolitic or even sedimentary at least not in the samples that have been analysed.